When police confront armed homeowners, it can be hard to tell good guys from bad

 But Tony Fabian, president of the Colorado State Shooting Association, an affiliate of the National Rifle Association, said the onus belongs on the police.

-Fabian declined to comment on the Aurora case, saying that the facts — including whether Black knew police had been called — aren’t clear enough to determine whether anyone is at fault.
+Fabian declined to comment on the Aurora case when asked, prior to police releasing new details in the case, saying that facts were not clear enough at that time to determine whether anyone is at fault.
 “But it seems to me that if there are questions about this tragic incident regarding training, I would expect that they would be most appropriately directed at the law enforcement agency and not the civilian homeowner who was defending his premises and its occupants,” Fabian said in an email.

+The officer who shot Black, who has not been identified, has been placed on paid administrative duty.
+Metz said Thursday that the officer is a military veteran and “he is incredibly heartbroken over this situation” and is praying for the Black family.

-Aurora Police Chief Nicholas Metz said in a video statement Wednesday that there had been inaccuracies in public reporting about the shooting, and said he planned to hold a news conference Thursday afternoon to correct some of the inaccuracies.
+Metz said in a video statement Wednesday that there had been inaccuracies in public reporting about the shooting.
 “This has been a very tragic situation and a very heartbreaking situation for everyone involved,” Metz said.

-Mohamedbhai said that Metz has also offered to meet with Black’s family in private to try to answer their questions ─ a gesture the family appreciated.
+The police chief said that he and other members of the police department met with Black’s family Thursday morning.

+Metz read a statement he said was from the family in which they asked that the body camera video not be released publicly yet, because they don’t want violent moments of his distinguished life to be his public legacy.

 About 16 miles south of Aurora, in the town of Parker, firearms instructor Dave Heath has clipped a newspaper article about Monday’s shooting.
 He plans to share it with his students as a lesson of how quickly things can go wrong for gun owners defending their homes.